 Trauma During Adulthood

 People are affected by trauma in different ways.
-This fact sheet will help you learn about things like what trauma is, common reactions to it, problems that can result, and things that can help.
+This fact sheet, developed by Melissa Zielinski and Emily Dworkin for ISTSS, will help you learn about things like what trauma is, common reactions to it, problems that can result, and things that can help.

 Download this fact sheet as a PDF